bsamek/evergreen-wiki/Event-Driven-Notifications.md

 # Patches
 Evergreen can notify you based on the outcome of your patches.
 To enable these, go to your [user profile](https://evergreen.mongodb.com/settings) and:
 1. Enter your Github Username (so we can identify which commits you make)
-2. Optionally, enter your Slack username (if you want to be notified on Slack)
+2. Optionally, enter your Slack username (if you want to be notified on Slack).
+Your Slack username is available from https://YOUR_ORGANIZATION.slack.com/account/settings#username
 3. Under Notification Settings, select the Slack or Email next to "Patch Finish".
 4. Click save!